Art March Invites Public To Ride Trams For Free

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> HONG KONG SAR - Media OutReach Newswire - 14 March 2024 - To encourage the citizens and visitors to participate in the "Art March" and its various activities, the Culture, Sports and Tourism Bureau (CSTB) will launch "Art March" Free Tram Ride Day on March 16, 2024 (Saturday).
+data-text=""Art March" invites public to ride trams for free" data-link=" March" invites public to ride trams for free" class="whatsapp">Shar HONG KONG SAR - Media OutReach Newswire - 14 March 2024 - To encourage the citizens and visitors to participate in the 'Art March' and its various activities, the Culture, Sports and Tourism Bureau (CSTB) will launch 'Art March' Free Tram Ride Day on March 16, 2024 (Saturday).
 Members of the public can enjoy free rides on all tram routes that day to explore Hong Kong Island, and enjoy the feast of art and culture.

 The extensive coverage of activities in Art March 2024 ranges from arts and culture, pop, as well as TV and film.
 Various happenings including art exhibitions, film events, a cultural summit and a fashion show welcome all walks of life.
 Apart from the well-received events in the past, the new event brands which are to be held in Hong Kong for the first time will make the city's vibrant cultural landscape more colourful.
 The activities of Art March 2024 are detailed on the website of the CSTB ( ).